 9) The West Coast Wilderness Railway

-For a relaxed and unique way to see some of the natural sights of the West Coast (let’s face it, by this point, you’re probably ready to take things a little slower), take the Wilderness Railway from Strahan to Queenstown.
+For a relaxed and unique way to see some of the natural sights of the West Coast and one of the best things to do in Tasmania.

 10) The Edge of the World